fazila-rahman/web-crawler-demo/README.md

 # Web Crawler Demo

-> This is the source code for the web crawler demp - a PHP application
+> This is the source code for the Web Crawler Demo - a PHP application

 This app runs with Laravel version 9.18.0 (PHP v8.1.6)